-The initiative aims facilitate up to 75 people in a creative co-working environment with a long term objective to create 500 direct jobs and 1000 indirect jobs via a sustainable digital economy for Skibbereen and the wider West Cork area.
-As featured in the case study in the Action Plan for Jobs, South West (2015 – 2017) the Ludgate Hub is cited as an example of innovation occurring in rural Ireland and indeed a blue print for other rural areas.
+The initiative aims to facilitate up to 75 people in a creative co-working environment with a long term objective to facilitate 500 direct jobs and 1000 indirect jobs via a sustainable digital economy for Skibbereen and the wider West Cork area.
+As featured in the case study in the Action Plan for Jobs, South West (2015 – 2017) the Ludgate Hub is cited as an example of innovation occurring in rural Ireland and a blue print for other rural areas.
 Skibbereen has also been selected as a pilot town for SIRO, and 1GB of connectivity is now rolled out to the Ludgate Hub and town of Skibbereen creating a 1GB community.

 The Ludgate Board is determined to achieve all ambitious goals, ultimately resulting in a return of the diaspora, creating an ecosystem of creativity and innovation, and progressing the facilitation of job growth via digital technology.
 The long term vision is to make Skibbereen a hotspot for technology start-ups and multinationals to locate and prosper at a global level.

 Creating a digital roadmap for Skibbereen & other rural areas

 This Gigabit Society has the ability to unlock the enormous potential in rural Ireland.
 Communities that have traditionally been ravaged by economic recession, emigration and isolation will be able to use the Internet to facilitate a new way of doing business, of organising community and of socialising.